pguse/Introduction-to-Python/accumulators-part-2.md

 ## Babylon Square Root

-There are different methods/algorithms that you can use to calculate a square root without using a calculator.
+There are different iterative methods/algorithms that you can use to calculate a square root without using a calculator.
 The Babylon Square Root method is one of the fastest-converging methods.
 Say we are trying to find the square root of **N**.
 We start out with some guess R. Then we compute a new value for R as follows:

 $$